Mastering the Replace Command in Word

 6. Click “Replace All.”

-Real-World Applications of Replace Command
+Real-World Applications of the Replace Command

 Bulk Edits in Large Documents